HexorcistAgentM/Eleorian-TechnoMagik/README.md

 ## Installation

-To install and run TekMagik, you'll need Python and Pygame installed on your machine.
+To install and run TekMagik, you'll need Python, Pygame, and Markovify installed on your machine.

 1. Clone the repository:
     ```bash